What are you looking for?

 Multi-wielding

 A creature can wield a number of items equal to the amount of hands they have.
 Some races maybe have other prehensile limbs that allows you to hold additional items.
-When you are multi-wielding, you gain the following benefits:
+When a creature is multi-wielding, they gain the following benefits:

 Throwing